Scienceseb/Input-Dropout-for-Spatially-Aligned-Modalities/README.md

 # Input-Dropout
-PyTorch code for the paper Input Dropout for Spatially Aligned Modalities (https://arxiv.org/pdf/2002.02852.pdf)
+PyTorch code for the paper Input Dropout for Spatially Aligned Modalities (https://arxiv.org/pdf/2002.02852.pdf) You can see our poster by opening the poster.png file!

 Two assumptions:
 1) All input modalities are spatially aligned (that must be true).